-Yes there are no annual maintenance fees from us forever.
+Yes, there are no annual maintenance fees from us forever.
 How can we do this?
 The software is easy to use and once you see the light just like any other software program it just works.
-If you upgrade your computer you may choose to get a new versions of CorelDRAW software, but this is an option of your choice.
+If you upgrade your computer you may choose to get a new version of CorelDRAW software, but this is an option of your choice.
 Other traffic control software will bill you for 25% of the original cost of the software every year just to continue using the software.

 Schedule a live demo of TRAFFICGRAPHICS® right on your computer, call or click here.

 We chose CorelDRAW, a full-featured graphics package as the best program for creating and manipulating our graphics; we then add 30,000+- traffic related graphics (TRAFFICGRAPHICS®) including sign images that you assemble into a traffic control plan.
 For years we have felt that CorelDRAW is the best program for this type of work, the following are excerpts from the discussion section on the MUTCD website that seem to confirm our belief.

 The first post is from a person who works for the contractor that actually made the Standard Highway Signs Book for the FHWA, his company sells ready-to-cut sign patterns.